TERREMEMBER/znbase/architecture/design/distributed-backup-and-restore.md

 ### 3. Picking the snapshot timestamp
 In order to ensure that a snapshot is consistent, it has to performed as of a fixed, cluster-wide timestamp, referred to subsequently as the snapshot hybrid timestamp, or the `snapshot-timestamp` for short.
 Upon receiving a `PerformSnapshot()` API call, the YB-Master leader first picks a suitable `snapshot-timestamp`.

 It is important to ensure that there are no changes to the data in the database older than the `snapshot-timestamp` after a snapshot is taken, while ensuring that all the updates made before the snapshot request are included.
-Based on how the distributed transactions algorithm of YugabyteDB works, we already know that in order for all recently written transaction to be included, we would need the timestamp that is computed as follows:
+Based on how the distributed transactions algorithm of ZNbaseDB works, we already know that in order for all recently written transaction to be included, we would need the timestamp that is computed as follows:
 ```
 snapshot-timestamp = current_physical_time_on_node() + max_clock_skew_in_cluster
 ```